Spectral decomposition of atomic structures in heterogeneous cryo-EM: Numerical experiments

 Following subsection \ref{subsec: approx spectr decomp}, we construct the rotation angles for each particle as a linear combination of the 10 first eigenvectors, i.e.

 where $\Theta_0$ and $\Psi_0$ are the rotation angles associated to the known conformation (see Assumption \ref{assumption: known conformation}).
-In this experiment, we have chosen the known conformation $(\Theta_0,\Psi_0)$ to be the that of the particle in the first frame of the molecular trajectory (the atomic structure at the left in figure \ref{fig: backbone trajectory}).
+In both experiments, we have chosen the known conformation $(\Theta_0,\Psi_0)$ to be the that of the particle in the first frame of the molecular trajectory (the atomic structure at the left in Figures \ref{fig: backbone trajectory} and \ref{fig: backbone trajectory 2}).

 In the tomographic reconstruction we have not assumed any prior knowledge about the flexibility of the different parts of the atomic structure nor the secondary structures, and therefore, all the parameters in $\Theta$ and $\Psi$ are estimated in the same way.
 The coefficients in the spectral decomposition of the rotation angles $\Theta$ and $\Psi$ are estimated by means of SGD applied to the minimisation problem \eqref{variational problem} in subsection \ref{subsec: tomographic reconstruction}.
-As before, we have used only 90 percent of the cryo-EM data (3600 noisy tomographic projections) in the minimisation problem, leaving the remaining 10 percent (400 clean tomographic projections) to evaluate the quality of the reconstruction.
-In this case, due to memory limitations and to keep the computational time rather small, we have have computed only 15 iterations of SGD with a batch size of 300 and a learning rate of $0.5$.
-In figure \ref{fig: training 3d loss} we see that the loss functional rapidly decays over the iterations of the SGD algorithm.
-In the plot at the right, we see the evolution of the error of our reconstructed point clouds with respect to the ground truth (see formulae \eqref{max point cloud error} and \eqref{avg point cloud error}).
-As before, we have used the PyTorch implementation of the SGD algorithm.
-This time, it took around 10 minutes to compute 15 iterations in a MacBook Pro 1.4 GHz Intel Core i5 with 16 GB of RAM memory.
-See figure \ref{fig: 3d reconstruction} for some example of the tomographic reconstructions of the 3D structures presented in this subsection.
+As before, we have used only 90 percent of the cryo-EM data (3600 noisy tomographic projections) in the minimisation problem, leaving the remaining 10 percent (400 clean tomographic projections) to evaluate the accuracy of the reconstruction.